 Links and resources pages are one of the oldest uses for the web – and an excellent link opportunity.
-Adding to our last post on better guest posting, today’s post will focus on improving your techniques for getting links on links and resource pages.
+Today’s post will focus on improving your techniques for getting links on links and resource pages.

 Why Get Links on Resource Pages?